Easy sweetened condensed milk chocolate pie is a great recipe with a rich chocolate filling that everyone will love.

 - Crush the Nilla Wafers in a Ziplock bag

-- Add Nilla Wafers, cocoa, and powdered sugar to a medium-sized bowl and mix together.
+- Add Nilla Wafers, cocoa, and powdered sugar to a medium-sized bowl and mix together with a whisk.

-- Press into a 9" pie pan and set aside.
+- Press into a greased 9-inch pie pan and set aside.

 - Add the softened cream cheese to a large bowl and mix until creamy.